sgnoohc/VVVNanoLooper/README.md

         --mode 0 \
         --output my_output.root

+This will create some dummy histograms with dummy variables with dummy selections.
+See the actual source code to see what is going on.

 ## Code organization

 The ```doVVVAnalysis``` executable will take in NanoAOD root file and produce histograms (or TTree--but currently not implemented).